History of the French Communist Party: Before Operation Barbarossa (1939 – June 1941)

 Germany and the Soviet Union signed the Molotov–Ribbentrop Pact in August 1939, forming neutrality between both ideological rivals.
 The non-aggression pact between the Nazis and Moscow dismayed many French communists, a number of whom rejected the pact.
 A fifth of the PCF's caucus left the party, forming a dissident parliamentary group.

 Shortly after France entered World War II in September 1939, the PCF was declared a proscribed organisation by Édouard Daladier's government.
 At first the PCF reaffirmed its commitment to national defense, but after the Comintern addressed French Communists by declaring the war to be 'imperialist', the party changed its stance.
 PCF parliamentarians signed a letter calling for peace and viewed Hitler's forthcoming peace proposals favourably.
 The Comintern ordered the PCF leadership to flee to Belgium, while Maurice Thorez, on Georgi Dimitrov's orders, deserted the army and fled to Moscow in order to escape prosecution.
 The PCF became a clandestine organization, at first rather disorganized.
 In France, the government dissolved all Communist-led local administrations, cracked down on communist trade unionists and targeted the L'Humanité newspaper.
 The government decreed that any communist propaganda, assimilated to Nazi propaganda, would be punished by the death penalty.
+After Communist Party was dissolved by the government, the Communist group in the Chamber was replaced by the French Workers' and Peasants' Group, whose president was Arthur Ramette and whose general secretary was Florimond Bonte.

 Domestically, the PCF led anti-war actions, but although the party published pacifist propaganda for soldiers they stopped short of inciting desertion.
 The role of the PCF in alleged sabotage operations, against armaments plants, has been a point of debate among historians.
 In 1951, A. Rossi listed a number of sabotage operations initiated by the PCF against armaments factories throughout France, but later historians have downplayed the PCF's role in any such actions, stating that they were isolated cases.